ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why was the computer cold?
-It left its Windows open.
+1. Why did the software engineer go broke?
+Because he used up all his cache!
-2. Why do programmers prefer dark mode?
-Because the light attracts bugs.
+2. Why was the computer cold?
+It left its Windows open!
-3. Why did the cybersecurity expert break up with their calculator?
-It wasn't adding up.
+3. Why do programmers prefer dark mode?
+Because the light attracts bugs!
-4. How do you comfort a JavaScript bug?
-You console it.
+4. Why did the hacker break up with his girlfriend?
+She kept changing her password!

 [
-Mon Feb 19 01:08:03 UTC 2024
+Tue Feb 20 01:05:42 UTC 2024
  ]